kubernetes/website/content/en/blog/_posts/2022-05-03-kubernetes-release-1.24.md

 ### Release Team

-This release would not have been possible without the combined efforts of a committed individuals comprising the Kubernetes 1.24 release team.
+This release would not have been possible without the combined efforts of committed individuals comprising the Kubernetes 1.24 release team.
 This team came together to deliver all of the components that go into each Kubernetes release, including code, documentation, release notes, and more.